aws-actions/configure-aws-credentials/README.md

     Value: !GetAtt Role.Arn
 ```

+For GHES, please replace the following three places:

+Change the Url of GithubOidc from https://token.actions.githubusercontent.com to your GitHub Enterprise Server hostname https://<GHES_hostname>/_services/token.

+Additionally, replace token.actions.githubusercontent.com in both StringEquals and StringLike with <GHES_hostname>.

 ### Claims and scoping permissions
 To align with the Amazon IAM best practice of [granting least
 privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege),